Comforting Words to a Grieving Friend in 5 Best Examples

 Comforting and encouraging a grieving friend is hard, and it is something I am learning to do.
 But I know that this is how I want to be comforted and encouraged.
 And my guess is, you do too.

 Theresa Boedeker is a storyteller, humor hunter, and encourager of others.
-She tells stories to connect us to each other, bring hope, spread grace, and help us understand this lovely adventure called life.
+She tells stories to connect us, bring hope, spread grace, and help us understand this lovely adventure called life.
 You can connect with her Life as it Comes Podcast and her blog Things to Remember.

 Your Turn